Can I refuse a smart meter?

 Meters need to be replaced every 10 to 20 years

-Like most things, energy meters don't last forever so suppliers need to replace older meters to ensure they continue to give accurate readings.
+Like most things, energy meters don't last forever, so suppliers need to replace older meters to ensure they continue to give accurate readings.
 Suppliers determine when this needs to be done by checking a meter's 'certification date'.

-Some older Economy 7 meters use the radio teleswitch service (RTS) to transmit and receive data.
-The service is due to be switched in 2025, so if you have one of these meters, you'll need to get it replaced before the deadline, otherwise your meter may lose important functionality.
+So if you have one of these meters, you'll need to get it replaced as soon as possible, otherwise your meter may lose important functionality.
 If you're an economy 7 customer, contact your supplier to find out if your meter will be affected.
 If so, you'll likely have to have a smart meter installed.

 Can you change back from a smart meter?